UKHomeOffice/docker-nginx-proxy/README.md

 * `NAXSI_RULES_URL_CSV` - A CSV of [Naxsi](https://github.com/nbs-system/naxsi) URL's of files to download and use.
 (Files must end in .rules to be loaded)
 * `NAXSI_RULES_MD5_CSV` - A CSV of md5 hashes for the files specified above
-* `EXTRA_NAXSI_RULES` - Allows NAXSI rules to be specified as an environment variable.
-This allows one or two extra rules to be specified without downloading or mounting in a rule file.
 * `NAXSI_USE_DEFAULT_RULES` - If set to "FALSE" will delete the default rules file.
 * `ENABLE_UUID_PARAM` - If set to "FALSE", will NOT add a UUID url parameter to all requests.
 The Default will add this for easy tracking in down stream logs e.g. `nginxId=50c91049-667f-4286-c2f0-86b04b27d3f0`.